 No matter where you live, your country’s national registry is linked to the international database.
-So even if you donate in Quebec, you could save someone’s life in, say, France.
+This means you can donate your stem cells here, and they might be sent to a patient living anywhere in the world.

 - Be between 18 and 35 years old